 Do you have a sore back from bending over to hold your little one’s hand as he learns to walk day after day after day?
 When will he take off on his own?
 It seems simple enough, one foot in front of the other . . . but it’s not as easy as it looks.

 Let’s break it down.
 Like most early development skills, learning to walk actually starts at birth!
-The first time you hold your body upright and he interprets his world from that vertical position the balance centers housed in his inner ears begin to establish his sense of balance.
-The first time you put her in tummy time and she stretches out those legs and stretches those tiny hip flexors, she is preparing her legs and hips for the extension needed for early walking.
+The first time you hold your body upright, he begins to interpret his world from that vertical position.
+The balance centers housed in his inner ears begin to establish his sense of balance.
+The first time you put her in tummy time and stretches out those legs and stretches those tiny hip flexors, she is preparing her legs and hips for the extension needed for early walking.
 The first time she pushes her upper body up in tummy time and uses those neck muscles to hold her head up, she is strengthening her upper body to pull to stand and take that first step.
 It is a process, a very sequential process that doesn’t happen overnight.

 The Development of Baby Walking

 All development is sequential.
 Every milestone builds on the previous milestone.
 All babies are different and progress through each milestone at different rates.
-Your friend’s baby may have taken that first step at nine months and your niece may take her first step at fifteen months, both are perfectly within the range for typical development, but can definitely cause some sleepless nights for a vigilant mommy or daddy.
+Your friend’s baby may have taken that first step at nine months, and your niece may take her first step at fifteen months.
+Both are perfectly within the range for typical development but can definitely cause sleepless nights for a vigilant mommy or daddy.

 Personality and Temperament Can Play a Role